boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 ### Configuring "Motor Power Authority" (software E-Stop)

-Before Spot can power on, an independent `Motor Power Authority` must be correctly configured.
-We use the term `"estop"` below and in our functions as shorthand for Motor Power Authority.
+Before Spot can power on, an independent *Motor Power Authority* must be correctly configured.
+We use the term "E-Stop" below and in our functions as shorthand for Motor Power Authority.
 The E-Stop is a key safety feature of Spot which lets operators kill motor power immediately if a situation calls for it.
-Note that in some circles the term `"E-Stop"` implies a hardware power short-circuit, hence our semantic dancing, as Spot's Motor Power Authority is a networked software solution, not a hardware solution.
+Note that in some circles the term "E-Stop" implies a hardware power short-circuit, hence our semantic dancing, as Spot's Motor Power Authority is a networked software solution, not a hardware solution.

 Let's take a look at the initial E-Stop state of the robot by creating a client to the E-Stop service and requesting status: